 Authorized Signatory Authority Delegation - Purchasing & Contracts Deputy County Administrator Approve the award of contracts and purchases in compliance with this Policy up to \$400,000.
 Negotiate and execute contracts for new trunk lines, modifications to existing trunk lines, and long-distance services up to \$400,000.
 Assistant County Administrator Approve the award of contracts and purchases in compliance with this Policy up to \$400,000.
 Negotiate and execute contracts for new trunk lines, modifications to existing trunk lines, and long-distance services up to \$400,000.
 Land Management Director Negotiate for the purchase or sale of real property owned by the County in compliance with Florida Statute §125.35 and as directed by the Board.
 Department Heads Approve one-time purchases up to \$10,000 and defined length equipment rental and lease agreements not-to-exceed a term of thirty (30) days, up to \$10,000.
 Purchases must be made in accordance with this Policy.
-Assistant Director of Purchasing & Contracts Negotiate and Approve the award of contracts and purchases in compliance with this Policy up to \$400,000.
-Purchasing Manager Negotiate and Approve the award of contracts and purchases in compliance with this Policy up to \$300,000 (\$400,000 in the absence of the Assistant Director of Purchasing & Contracts).
-Purchasing Division Staff Approve the award of contracts and purchases in accordance with this Policy as delegated in writing by the Assistant Director of Purchasing & Contracts up to \$100,000.
+Purchasing Director Negotiate and Approve the award of contracts and purchases in compliance with this Policy up to \$400,000.
+Purchasing Manager Negotiate and Approve the award of contracts and purchases in compliance with this Policy up to \$300,000 (\$400,000 in the absence of the Purchasing Director).
+Purchasing Department Staff Approve the award of contracts and purchases in accordance with this Policy as delegated in writing by the Purchasing Director up to \$100,000.